msolano90/Arma3Exile/README.md

 # Arma3Exile

---> Pack Exile.Tannoa into .pbo file and place into mpmissions folder.
+--> Pack Exile.Tanoa into .pbo file and place into mpmissions folder.

 --> Navigate to @ExileServer/Addons and pack exac_core into a .pbo and place in identically named location on server.